University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 !["tiny.svg"](../../images/tiny.svg.png)

-`vg viz`￼￼ produces a linear layout of a graph that scales well between small and larger graphs without losing path information.
+`vg viz` produces a linear layout of a graph that scales well between small and larger graphs without losing path information.
 Unfortunately, it doesn't seem possible to view .svg files from within our R-studio machines.
 To get around this, you will need to download the .svg fle to your local machine.